 Investment activities in the PRC by foreign investors are subject to the Catalogue Industries for Encouraging Foreign Investment and the Catalogue of special management measures, or the Negative List, both of which were promulgated and are amended from time to time by the Ministry of Commerce and the National Development and Reform Commission.
 The latest version of the Catalogue Industries for Encouraging Foreign Investment, which was amended and issued on October 26, 2022 and became effective on January 1, 2023, indicates the encouraged industries for foreign investments.
 The latest version of the Negative List, which was amended and issued on December 27, 2021 and became effective on January 1, 2022, divides the industries listed therein into two categories: restricted industries and prohibited industries.
 Any industry not listed in any of the latest version of the Catalogue Industries for Encouraging Foreign Investment or the latest version of the Negative List is classified as a permitted industry for foreign investment.
 Establishment of wholly foreign-owned enterprises is generally allowed in industries outside of the Negative List.
 For the restricted industries within the Negative List, some are limited to equity or contractual joint ventures, while in some cases Chinese partners are required to hold the majority interests in such joint ventures.
 In addition, restricted category projects are subject to government approvals and certain special requirements.
 Foreign investors are not allowed to invest in industries in the prohibited category.
-Industries not listed in the Negative List are generally open to foreign investors are not allowed to invest in industries of the prohibited category.
-Industries not listed in the Negative List are generally open to foreign investors are not allowed to invest in industries in the prohibited category.
-Industries not listed in the Negative List are generally open to foreign investors are not allowed to invest in industries in the prohibited category.
-Industries not liste
+Industries not listed in the Negative List are generally open to foreign investment unless specifically restricted by other PRC regulations.

 The PRC Foreign Investment Law was promulgated on March 15, 2019 by the National People's Congress and has come into force since January 1, 2020, which stipulates that the state implements a management system of pre-entry national treatment plus Negative List for the administration of foreign investment.
-According to the PRC Foreign Investment Law, foreign investors and their investments are entitled to pre-entry national treatment refers to the treatment given to foreign investors and their investments at the market access stage that is no less favorable than that given to domestic investors and their investments.
+According to the PRC Foreign Investment Law, foreign investors and their investments are entitled to pre-entry national treatment and are subject to the negative list management system.
+The pre-entry national treatment refers to the treatment given to foreign investors and their investments at the market access stage that is no less favorable than that given to domestic investors and their investments.
 The PRC Foreign Investment Law also provides that industries not included in the Negative List shall be managed under the principle that domestic investment and foreign investment shall be treated equally.
 On December 26, 2019, the State Council promulgated the Implementation Regulations on the PRC Foreign Investment Law effective on January 1, 2020, which further require that foreign-invested enterprises and domestic enterprises shall be treated equally with respect to policy making and implementation.